 Occasionally beginners open-shove the hand, unwilling to make any decisions.
 This is obviously a flawed approach - although the logic used to make the move seems solid.
 They almost never lose the pot when they make this move.
 That makes their win-loss ratio for the hand staggeringly high.

 But while this logic is absolutely sound, unfortunately it fails to take into account some fundamental poker concepts.
 Every time they do win this way they rarely win more than just the blinds (occasionally they'll pick up some limped money as well).
 When they lose, however, they lose their stack.

 If you buy in for 100BB (standard for most cash games) and you win the blinds eight times (8 x 1.5 = 12BB) for every one loss (-100BB), you end up losing 9.8BB ((12 - 100)/9 = -9.8BB) every time you make this move.

 (Where did the 8-1 ratio come from?
 You have a 1-220 chance of being dealt any specific pocket pair.
 Your chances of being dealt aces, queens or kings are three times as great: 3-220.
 There are nine other players on the table on a full 10-player ring game, giving total odds of 27-220 (1-8) for one player to have one pocket pair higher than JJ.)

-Rather than nail down the numbers precisely, this example is more to show this play loses money every time it's made.
+Rather than nail down the numbers precisely this example is more to show this play loses money every time it's made.
 How much money is irrelevant.
-It's a perfect example of being way ahead or way behind.
+It's a perfect example of being way ahead or way behind in a hand.
 The only hands that ever call you are the ones that have you beat.